laplamgor/kantai3d-chrome-extension/README.md

 # kantai3d-chrome-extension
-This is a Chrome extension mod for KanColle Cache Proxy to enable Kantai 3D
+This is a Chrome extension mod to enable Kantai 3D

+Underdevelopment